wd15/nixes/scipy-bug/README.md

 # Environment to Demo a Scipy Bug

-Nix expression to build a Python3.6 environement with Scipy and IPython.
+Nix expression to build a Python3.6 environment with Scipy and IPython.

 # Usage